Who Was Stan Lee’s Wife? Inside The Late Comic King’s Fairytale Love Story With Joan Lee

 As previously shared by the Inquisitr, Joan served as Stan Lee’s inspiration for some of his most iconic comic book characters.
 Early in his career, Lee became depressed and wanted to quit the comic book industry, but his wife urged him to try one more comic that he would be really proud of.
 That comic, created with partner Jack Kirby, introduced the world to a group of superheroes known as The Fantastic Four, and the rest is Marvel Universe history.

 Joan would continue to inspire Stan throughout his career.
-She was also the inspiration for Spider-Man’s first love interest, Gwen Stacy.
+She was also the inspiration for Spider-Man’s first love interest Gwen Stacy.

 “Stan has always said that I have a cartoon face,” Joan said in a 2002 interview about being the inspiration for Peter Parker’s first love, citing her “little nose, big eyes.”